I am always on the lookout for the best carbonara in Rome. (Yes, I know, it's a tough job but...)

 As I said, I do a lot of taste-testing.
 I have not nearly covered all the great Rome restaurants yet (but it's a work in progress and I will get there!)

 So far, I have found some pretty amazing carbonara in Rome.
-Here are my top picks to date (I will update this page as I continue with my taste-testing):
+Here are my top picks to date (I do update this page as I continue with my taste-testing):

 Da Danilo is one of the truly traditional Roman trattorias in Rome.
 Everything is wonderful here, from the Roman artichokes to the carbonara (with perfectly crispy